Things to Consider with Law Firm SEO

 In this context, at Fast Firms, we demarcate traffic into two categories, one, traffic that you earn and two, traffic that you buy.

 In relation to the former, this is obviously where every law firm wants to be and we have a number of clients who are now in this position.
 Earning website traffic requires a multi-dimensional approach.
 Most importantly it needs a combination of SEO (search engine optimisation) and content, preferably omnichannel that drives content to your website.

 The latter category is simply about spending money on Google Ads.

-Why law firms should focus on the former is because whilst Google Ads work you will always be at the peril of paying the cost per click (CPC).
+Why law firms should focus on the former because whilst Google Ads work you will always be at the peril of paying the cost per click (CPC).
 CPC isn’t cheap for any practice verticle and the cost has and is growing exponentially.
 For example, once your law personal injury law firm would enjoy leads at a CPC of $20.00.
-Now the same clicks can you cost in excess of $100 in metropolitan areas.
+Now the same clicks can cost in excess of $100 in metropolitan areas.

-That said, the reason why law firms choose a CPC approach over and SEO approach are simply because if you work with an agency that is legal industry-specific, you will start getting leads within a very short period of time.
+That said, the reason why law firms choose a CPC approach over an SEO approach are simply because if you work with an agency that is legal industry-specific, you will start getting leads within a very short period of time.
 In contrast, SEO requires effort, long term commitment and month after month funding.

 What is Law Firm SEO?